Mec-iS/fullstack-nanodegree-conference/README.md

 }
 ```
 There could be a problem of memcache expiration, because it could be possible that featured speakers are not loaded in memcache if any user created a Session recently;
 I try a workaround with setting a quite long period of expiration.
-I think solving this issue more consistently goes outside the scope of the task.
+It can be solved by setting a proper expiration time, based on observations about the loads of the app
+(e.g. empirically, how often the cache got set usually during production time).